Sir Robert Cornwallis Gerald St. Leger Ricketts, 7th Bt.

 F, #53775, b.
 12 April 1919, d.
 16 January 1998

-She was educated at St. Anne's College, Oxford University, Oxford, Oxfordshire, England.1 She gained the rank of officer in the service of the Women's Royal Naval Service, during the Second World War.1 From 20 July 1945, her married name became Ricketts.1 She was a member of the Electricity Consumers' Council between 1978 and 1990.1 She was chairman of the National Association of Citizens' Advice Bureaux between 1979 and 1984.1 She was invested as a Commander, Order of the British Empire (C.B.E.) in 1983.1 She was a member of the Direct Services Standards Board between 1985 and 1992.1
+She was educated at St. Anne's College, Oxford University, Oxford, Oxfordshire, EnglandG.1 She gained the rank of officer in the Women's Royal Naval Service, during the Second World War.1 From 20 July 1945, her married name became Ricketts.1 She was a member of the Electricity Consumers' Council between 1978 and 1990.1 She was chairman of the National Association of Citizens' Advice Bureaux between 1979 and 1984.1 She was appointed Commander, Order of the British Empire (C.B.E.) in 1983.1 She was a member of the Direct Services Standards Board between 1985 and 1992.1

 Children of Anne Theresa Cripps and Sir Robert Cornwallis Gerald St. Leger Ricketts, 7th Bt.